 The BOEM and the BSEE oversee the management of the mineral resources generally located more than three miles from the coast on the outer continental shelf (OCS).
 The BOEM is responsible for managing development in an environmentally and economically responsible manner, and the BSEE is responsible for enforcing safety and environmental regulations.
-DoI prepares a five-year programme that specifies the size, timing and the location of areas to be assessed for federal offshore natural gas leasing.
+The DoI prepares a five-year programme that specifies the size, timing and the location of areas to be assessed for federal offshore natural gas leasing.
 Bids are usually solicited on the basis of a cash bonus and a royalty agreement, with the highest bidder awarded the lease.
 OCS leases contain decommissioning obligations requiring lessees to return the leased area to the legally required condition, and the BOEM requires lessees to post security to ensure the decommissioning and other lease obligations are met.
-The Trump administration has proposed a new five-year programme for 2019-2024 that greatly expands the areas available for leasing.
-The programme will need to complete the public notice and comment process, as well as environmental reviews, before coming into effect.